|Position:||Floor, Vault, Parallel Bars, High Bar|

 Ungar trained at Tim Daggett Gold Medal Gymnastics in Agawam, Mass., one of the nation’s best club programs.
 Ungar graduated from Longmeadow High School, where he was a four-time first-team USA Gymnastics Scholastic All-American (2008, 2009, 2010, 2011).

-A six-time Nebraska Scholar-Athlete selection, Ungar is a two-time academic All-Big Ten choice.
-A Big Ten Distinguished Scholar in 2013, Ungar also claimed CGA First-Team Scholastic All-America honors the same year.
+An eight-time Nebraska Scholar-Athlete selection, Ungar is a three-time academic All-Big Ten choice.
+He was also a Big Ten Distinguished Scholar in 2013 and 2015.
+Ungar also claimed CGA First-Team Scholastic All-America honors in 2013.

 Ungar is majoring in nutrition science.
 He chose NU over Michigan, Minnesota and Ohio State.